 Canaan: West of the Jordan River, interpreted as Apostate Israel.

 Caravan of Midianites: These were the cousins of Jacob’s sons, from the descendants of Ishmael.

 Jacob “identified” his favoritism by clothing Joseph in a specially made, long sleeved coat which was believed to be from the cherished fabric passed down from Rachel and Rebecca.
 The special coat for Joseph was an outward sign of his elevated position in father Jacob’s heart, and a thorn in the blended family of brothers competing for Jacob’s approval.

 Jacob felt compassion for Joseph and Benjamin, who lost their mother prematurely.
-Therefore, some of the tenderest treatment for Joseph and Benjamin by their father was rooted in his LOSS.
+Some of the tenderest treatment for Joseph and Benjamin by their father was rooted in his LOSS.